Lean (proof assistant)

 Lean is a proof assistant and a functional programming language.
-It is based on the calculus of constructions with inductive types.
-It is an open-source project hosted on GitHub.
-Development is currently supported by the non-profit Lean Focused Research Organization (FRO).
+It is based on the calculus of constructions with inductive types (specifically, the Calculus of Inductive Constructions), the foundational type theory developed with the Coq theorem prover, which was renamed to Rocq in 2024.
+It is a free and open-source software project hosted on GitHub.
+Development is currently supported by the nonprofit Lean Focused Research Organization (FRO).

 History

-Lean was developed primarily by Leonardo de Moura while employed by Microsoft Research and now Amazon Web Services and has had significant contributions from other coauthors and collaborators during its history.
+Lean was developed primarily by Brazilian computer scientist Leonardo de Moura while employed by Microsoft Research and now Amazon Web Services and has had significant contributions from other coauthors and collaborators during its history.

-It was launched by Brazilian computer scientist Leonardo de Moura at Microsoft Research in 2013.
-The initial versions of the language, later known as Lean 1 and 2, were experimental and contained features such as support for homotopy type theory-based foundations that were later dropped.
+Launched in 2013, initial versions of the language, later known as Lean 1 and 2, were experimental and contained features such as support for homotopy type theory-based foundations that were later dropped.

 Lean 3 (first released Jan 20, 2017) was the first moderately stable version of Lean.
 It was implemented primarily in C++ with some features written in Lean itself.
 After version 3.4.2, Lean 3 was officially end-of-lifed while development of Lean 4 began.
 In this interim period members of the Lean community developed and released unofficial versions up to 3.51.1.

 In 2021, Lean 4 was released, which was a reimplementation of the Lean theorem prover capable of producing C code which is then compiled, enabling the development of efficient domain-specific automation.
-Lean 4 also contains a macro system and improved type class synthesis and memory management procedures over the previous version.
+Lean 4 also contains a hygienic macro system and improved type class synthesis and memory management procedures over the previous version.
 Another benefit compared to Lean 3 is the ability to avoid touching C++ code in order to modify the frontend and other key parts of the core system, as they are now all implemented in Lean and available to the end user to be overridden as needed.

 Lean 4 is not backwards-compatible with Lean 3.
 It uses the C++17 version of C++.

-In 2023, the Lean FRO was formed, with the goals of improving the language's scalability and usability, and implementing proof automation.
+In 2023, the Lean FRO (Focused Research Organization) was formed, with the goals of improving the language's scalability and usability, and implementing proof automation.

 In 2025, ACM SIGPLAN Programming Languages Software Award was awarded to Gabriel Ebner, Soonho Kong, Leo de Moura and Sebastian Ullrich for Lean, cited for its "significant impact on mathematics, hardware and software verification, and AI".

+In 2026, the mathlib library was awarded the Demailly prize for open science.

 Overview

+Lean includes many features useful for functional programming and theorem proving, such as dependent types, type classes, multi-threading, an expressive tactic language, and a module system.